ivishnumurthyhegde/Dream-Interiors/README.md

 # Dream-Interiors

-We have built a Web app for House Construction or Interior design.
+We have built a Web app for House Construction or Interior design services.
 The implemented features are
 1. User registration
 2. Login / Log out